Tang Na: Biography

 However, Tang's marriage unraveled soon, leading him to attempt suicide twice.
 In late May, Lan left Shanghai for Jinan to visit her mother, promising to return by June 10.
 When she failed to come back, she sent a letter falsely claiming that she had died of meningitis.
 Suspicious, Tang took a train to Jinan, seen off by his friends Zhao Dan and Zheng Junli.
-However, Lan’s family refused to divulge her whereabouts, only stating that she wasn’t in Jinan.
+However, Lan's family refused to divulge her whereabouts, only stating that she was not in Jinan.
 Disheartened, Tang attempted suicide in a Jinan hotel by ingesting red phosphorus match heads, but was saved by hotel staff in time.
-Later, when Lan’s sister visited Tang in the hospital, she revealed that Lan had gone to Tianjin to reunite with her ex-husband, Yu Qiwei.
-This revelation led Tang to write a long letter to Zheng Junli, allegedly exposing Lan’s deception and infidelity.
+Later, when Lan's sister visited Tang in the hospital, she revealed that Lan had gone to Tianjin to reunite with her ex-husband, Yu Qiwei.
+This revelation led Tang to write a long letter to Zheng Junli, allegedly exposing Lan's deception and infidelity.
 This letter would later implicate Zheng during the Cultural Revolution, as he was unable to produce it when Lan, by that time Madame Mao, wanted it destroyed to avoid political consequences.

 Group wedding on 26 April 1936 in Liuhe Pagoda, Hangzhou, China.
 Tang Na was seated 4th from left and his bride Lan Ping was to his right.
 The other newlyweds were Ye Luxi (葉露茜) and Zhao Dan (to Lan Ping's right), as well as Du Xiaojuan (杜小鵑) and actor Gu Eryi (顧而已).
 Top row included Zheng Junli, Shen Junru, and actor Li Qing (李清).

 Lan returned to Shanghai with Tang, but their relationship continued to deteriorate.
 By May 1937, they officially divorced.
 Shortly after the divorce, Tang made another suicide attempt by jumping into the Suzhou Creek at Wusongkou but was rescued again.
 Unfazed, Lan moved on with a public relationship with theater director Zhang Min, who had just left his wife and children to be with her.
-In response to Tang’s second suicide attempt, Lan published an article in a magazine published by United Photoplay Service, titled “Why Tang Na and I Broke Up,” claiming she had left Tang for her own physical and mental well-being.
+In response to Tang's second suicide attempt, Lan published an article in a magazine published by United Photoplay Service, titled "Why Tang Na and I Broke Up," claiming she had left Tang for her own physical and mental well-being.
 After the Marco Polo Bridge incident, Lan left Shanghai for Yan'an, where she changed her name to Jiang Qing, and after a few whirlwind relationships with other men, married her fourth husband Mao Zedong in 1938.